Skip to content

 Removing access

-You should do an audit of users who have access to your personal, company or trust accounts regularly.
-You don’t actually delete a user from your account—but you can cancel their access.
+You should do an audit of users who have access to your personal, company or trust details regularly.
+To remove (or delete) a user from your account, cancel their access.

 1. Select View permissions.